 New Year, New You?
 Every January, after days, weeks or months of vice and indulgence, millions of us across the world set goals for self-improvement.
 From losing weight to smiling more, everyone has bad habits that they’d like to change.
 And yet so many of us give up in the end!
-In this post, we look at how a trip to Paris could help you put some 5 of the most common New Year’s resolutions into practice:
+In this post we’ll look at how a trip to Paris could help you put 5 of the most common New Year’s resolutions into practice:

 1. Lose weight